The Discouraging Reasons We See Less Volunteering

 - Background checks can discourage people from volunteering.
 This is certainly a factor when volunteers are required to pay for background checks themselves.

 - The punishment of people who have volunteered, such as orders to take down small "give one, take one" book exchanges, discourage volunteering.
+Stories of people arrested for feeding the homeless or not getting permits also discourage others from helping out.

 - Schools that make it mandatory to graduate guarantee that the kids who do it but don't want to do it will never do it again.
 Schools that don’t recognize volunteering with religious organizations generate ill will, as well as distaste for the charities that the school does recognize and requires students to support.